BSDExabio/OpenMDlr-amber/README.md

     3   PHE   CB    15    GLY   CA    9.4     11.6
     etc

-I used make_rst.py to make restraints.
+I used make_rst.py (details below) to make restraints.
 The file uses BioPython and should be easy to modify and use if you are making restraints from an original pdb file.
 Feel free to create your restraints list in other ways.

 **Torsion Restraints Format:**